Intelligent-Machines-and-Materials-Lab/MuJoCoBlueberryModeling/progress.md

 - the PID controller was changed so that the feedforward controller during contact is calculated based on the offset of the probe from the contact point, not from the "zero" position.
 - the PID controller of the velocity controller on the first simulation is just pure PID, no feedforward.
 (What would even go there anyway?)
 - For the first second of the second simulation, the desired position is set to just the initial position of the probe, to allow it time to settle.

+- [] make 3-dof rotational joints possible

+Made a new branch.

+Okay, maybe this is a misnomer.
+It doesn't actually have to... twist about the z axis.

+As a first pass, I just added a coincident joint in the x axis at the same point as the joint on the y axis for every branch.
+I added a camera that looks at the system from the other direction, so that we can tell what's going on in this dimension, too.

 7/30/25